pan-emily/data-science-portfolio/README.md

 Experimented with different models to predict the status of a loan based on features of the customer.
 Sole contributor to Neural Network code, joint effort for other classifiers: MLP, Logistic Regression, SGD, Random Forest.
 Achieved best accuracy of 70% on hidden test set.

+## CryoDAS, Summer 2021

+Contributors: Emily Pan

+Summer Undergraduate Research Fellowship (SURF) project at the Hutzler Lab.
+CryoDAS provides a user-interactive way to visualize time-series data collected from the absorption of laser light in cryogenic molecular beam experiments.

 ## Putt Putt Caltech, Spring 2021
 http://www.its.caltech.edu/~blank/cs3-21sp/golf.html